apoorvlathey/Mask-Chain/README.md

 a) The frontend is in React.js and available in `client` directory.
 b) Use `npm install` to install required packages.
 c) `npm run start` to start react application on Port 3000.
-d) Grant webcam permissions to the application in browser and switch to "Rinkeby" Ethereum Testnet via MetMask to interact with the DApp.
+d) Grant webcam permissions to the application in browser and switch to RSK Testnet (network id: 31) via MetMask to interact with the DApp.